 CASAs are “friends of the Court” who are appointed by Judge to provide the Court with information pertaining to the child, including the child’s wishes.
 CASAs are involved with the court hearings and work with attorneys and social workers.
 When a CASA volunteer is appointed to a child’s case, he or she is responsible for taking the time to find out as much as possible about that child.
 They review records, interview parents, talk to teachers, neighbors and, most importantly, the child.
 CASAs meet with the children for whom they are advocating 2-4 times a month and form a trusting relationship so the CASA can advocate for the child.
 These volunteers then submit a report to the court with recommendations to support the child’s well being.

-- 30 hours of in person classroom training.
+- 30 hours of training (online and in-person)

 How important are CASA volunteers?